notofonts/dogra/fontbakery/googlefonts-NotoSerifDogra-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- Two.dogra

+	- vowelRr.dogra

+	- Avagraha.dogra

+	- One.dogra

+	- Five.dogra

 	- vowelL.dogra

-	- Eight.dogra

-	- vowelLl.dogra
+	- Seven.dogra

 	- Six.dogra

 	- Zero.dogra

 	- Three.dogra

-	- One.dogra

-	- vowelR.dogra

-	- Seven.dogra

-	- Two.dogra

 	- And 6 more.